mrcavalcanti/mosaicoo/docs/sources/developers/plugins/metadata.md

 # plugin.json

 The plugin.json file is required for all plugins.
-When Grafana starts, it scans the plugin folders and mounts every folder that contains a plugin.json file unless the folder contains a subfolder named dist.
-In that case, Grafana mounts the dist folder instead.
+When Mosaicoo starts, it scans the plugin folders and mounts every folder that contains a plugin.json file unless the folder contains a subfolder named dist.
+In that case, Mosaicoo mounts the dist folder instead.

 ## Properties